auxfuse/Milestone4/README.md

     <img height="350" src="https://github.com/auxfuse/Milestone4/blob/master/Milestone4/static/readme/select-field-options-visual.png" alt="Select Field Options Visual Bug">
 </p>

-5. While testing the fire & forget notification email to the Administrator for when a new Contact form is submitted by a User, it would intermittently through a smtpAuthenticationError.
-This was down to the gmail handles it's less secure apps function to allow for calls to the inbox to be made.
+5. While testing the fire & forget notification email to the Administrator for when a new Contact form is submitted by a User, it would intermittently throw a `smtpAuthenticationError`.
+This was down to the way gmail handles it's less secure apps function to allow for calls to the mailbox to be made to send an email.
 After several attempts and implemented work-arounds in the actual `send_mail` method of the function view itself proved inadequate, I stumbled across this <a href="https://www.digitalocean.com/community/questions/django-gmail-smtpauthenticationerror">Article</a> and the comment from `grovalmitch` within detailing how to permanently ensure Less secure apps would stay on in gmail.

 [Back to Top](#table-of-contents)